nlpsandbox/nlpsandbox-controller/README.md

     web client or command line interface (CLI).
 The submission is added to one of the submission queues of the NLP Sandbox depending on the NLP Task selected by the NLP Developer.
-1. The *NLP Sandbox Workflow Orchestrator* query one or more submissions queues for submissions to process.
+1. The *Synapse Workflow Orchestrator* query one or more submissions queues for submissions to process.
 The Orchestrator that runs on a Data Hosting Site only query submissions that it can evaluate based on the type of data stored in the Data Node(s) available (XXX: clarify the case where there are multiple